FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 5th February 2016.md

 upbringing in Limerick and to his father’s grocery shop which was located on

-the corner of Shannon Street and O’Connell Street.--- 3
+the corner of Shannon Street and O’Connell Street.
+---
+3

 On the proposal of Councillor O’Donnell, seconded by Councillor Sheahan (J), it